Please click the image above to view a brief (3-minute) video specifically for Faculty and Staff about the resources of OCS.

 Students in Yale College, the Graduate School of Arts & Sciences and postdocs may meet with any OCS career advisor for advice on any stage of the job search process, from career exploration to salary negotiation.
 OCS offers numerous skill-building workshops and employer events throughout the year.
 To make appointments and register for events, students should access the Yale Career Link.
 All students and postdocs also receive a weekly newsletter which details upcoming events and highlights job search resources and tips.
 Please note, OCS does not work with students within Yale’s Professional Schools.

 OCS welcomes inquiries from employers interested in Yale talent, and offers a number of formats for employers to engage with Yale students on campus.
 Please forward any inquiries or suggestions for employer development to our Director of Employer Relations, David Halek.

 Yes!
 The Yale Career Link has a job board that is accessible only by Yale students and postdocs.

 OCS offers many opportunities for students to engage with employers over the year, including 10+ industry-focused career fairs/networking events and numerous employer information sessions.
 For the latest information on upcoming events, students should consult the Yale Career Link.

 Yes, OCS closely tracks the paths of Yale College students during the summer and after graduation.
-Visit our Outcomes for more information on the paths of Yale College students and also post-graduate information collected by the Graduate School of Arts & Sciences and the Office of Postdoctoral Affairs.
+Visit our Outcomes for more information on the paths of Yale College students and GSAS Program Statistics for aggregate data about Ph.D. admissions, enrollment, degree completion, and employment.